Estecka/mc-Variants-CIT-wiki/Module Types.md

 ## `custom_name`
 Derives the item variant from the `custom_name` component.

-The name is directly used as the variant identifier, so most names should be restricted to the character set `[a-z0-9_.-]`.
+The name itself is used as the variant, with illegal characters being either removed or converted:
-Names with illegal characters can still be used, but the corresponding variant must be hardcoded in the module's parameters.
-Do note that only one resource pack in the stack can control that list of names.
+Uppercases are converted to lowercases, accents are stripped off, spaces '` `' are converted to underscores '`_`', and all other invalid characters are completely removed.

 ### Parameters:
-- `caseSensitive`: *Optional, Boolean, defaults to false.*
+- `debug`: *Optional, defaults to false*.
+Prints name-to-variants conversion into the log, whenever one is computed.
-When false, all upper case characters are treated as lower cases.
-Note that uppercase are illegal characters for variant ids.
 - `specialNames`: *Optional, Maps Strings to Identifiers.*
-Hardcoded association between specific names and variant ID.
-Can be used with names that contain illegal characters.
+Hardcoded associations between specific names and variant ID.

+## `enchantment`
+Derives the item variant from a single enchantment in the item component `enchantments`, used by enchanted tools and armours.

+The module will prioritize enchantments that, in order: have available models, have the largest exclusive set, and have the highest level.

 ## `instrument`
 Derives the item variant from the item component `instrument`, used by goat horns.